ninjapiratetx/verygoodsecurity/README.md

 3) compare the result in 2 with name = test, body = test test userId =1 and id = the post id in step 1 + 1(expected results: they all match)

 test_post_added
+For this test we are testing that user id that not get posts.
+steps:
+1) get the last post in posts (expected results: a post that is the last post on the list)
+2) post to the server with title = test, body = test test, userId = 11 (expected results: a post call with name,body,userId and id)
+3) compare the result in 2 with name = test, body = test test userId =1 and id = the post id in step 1 + 1(expected results: they all match)

+test_post_added
 For this test we do a post with a test values, then compares them to the last one add to the list which should match.
 This is failing due to the list not updating with the value from the post.
 This may or may not be a bug due to the way the setup is.
 The post is not being added.
 This is an issue which I would then discuss with the developers
 steps:
 1) post to the server with title = test, body = test test, userId = 1 (expected results: a post call with name,body,userId and id)